macskas/SSHAgentSecureProxy/README.md

 # SSHAgentSecureProxy
-Secure SSH Agent proxy for linux desktop environment.
+Secure SSH Agent proxy for Linux and MacOS desktop environment.

 Description
 -----------
 If you are using ssh agent + agent forwarding to access servers, your ssh agent socket might be exposed to other superusers.
-This tools helps you secure your ssh-agent on a linux desktop. (might work on MacOS also, but havent tested)
+This tools helps you secure your ssh-agent on a linux/macos desktop.

 First I started using yubikey with ssh key, but the tooling on linux is just not there.
 If you are managing multiple servers using jump servers and loops it was just a pain.
 You dont know if the connection is stuck cos of the yubikey or its a real connection timeout.
 Yubikey(or any smartcard) + ssh is just not flexible atm.